The Power of Four

 "The Power of Four" is a joint anthem composed for the British & Irish Lions rugby union team.
 It was written by Neil Myers in 2005.
 It was commissioned by the Lions head coach, Sir Clive Woodward for the 2005 British & Irish Lions tour to New Zealand as the official song.
 It was intended to be a universal anthem for the British & Irish Lions to be sung before every game.
 However it was criticised as being uninspiring as members of the Lions squad did not engage with it and it was also noted that the fans did not like it.
 It was dropped as the Lions anthem after the 2005 tour and led to changes in the way music would be chosen in future Lions tours.

 Background

 The Lions were originally a representative team of the United Kingdom of Great Britain and Ireland, but players from the Irish Free State remained eligible after it left the U.K. in 1922.
 Donal Lenihan recalled his dissatisfaction that the U.K. anthem "God Save the Queen" was played during the 1989 tour to Australia.
 Later Lions teams lacked any anthem.
-There was similar discontent among Northern Ireland players about the use by the Ireland national team of "Amhrán na bhFiann", anthem of the Republic of Ireland.
-This led the Irish Rugby Football Union to commission "Ireland's Call" in 1995 as an alternative.